markoarthofer22/react-components/README.md

 To add a story for your component create a `*.stories.js` file.
 Preferably inside component you are creating

+Additionaly you can add `knobs` (more on [knobs](https://storybook.js.org/addons/storybook-addon-knobs-color-options)) for adding props trough storybook UI

 You can also manually add stories using the Storybook [`storiesOf` API](https://storybook.js.org/docs/formats/storiesof-api/)

 ## Usage